 23. Squeeze water with a sponge

 Besides painting, you can use a sponge for water play as well.
 Fill a bowl with water and allow your child to dip the sponge and squeeze the water out.
-You can also have him squeeze water out of the sponge into another container, just like you did with the water pouring activity.
+You can also have him squeeze water out of the sponge into another empty bowl, just like you did with the water pouring activity.

 25. Visit a kids play area

-Depending on where you live, you might have a play area dedicated to young toddlers.
+Depending on where you live, you might have a play area dedicated to toddlers.
 Some are outright indoor playgrounds, while others are play rooms with pretend furniture and props.

-Regardless of where you go, get there when it opens so you have more chances to have the place to yourself and avoid the crowds.
+I’ve gone to restaurants with impressive play areas as well (and not fast food, either!).
+Many malls also include a children’s play area.
+Regardless of where you go, try to get there when it opens so you have more chances to have the place to yourself and avoid the crowds.

 26. Have a picnic at the park